AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/snowflake-data-warehouse-schema-version-3.md

 ## BIZ_ACCOUNTS {#biz-accounts}

-All CRM Accounts that are imported, along with custom Bizible fields.
+All CRM Accounts that are imported, along with custom Marketo Measure fields.

 <table style="table-layout:auto">
  <colgroup>